 The Registers of Electors for 1876, 1882 and 1891 all show John Dye as the owner of a freehold house and land at Bush Green.

-The census of 1891 captures John and Susanna Dye with their 20 year old son, Alfred, and three year old grandson Arthur, still living at Bush Green.
+The census of 1891 captures John and Susannah Dye with their 20 year old son, Alfred, and three year old grandson Arthur, still living at Bush Green.
 John Dye is described as a farmer.

 Just a few months after the census, Susannah Dye was buried in the churchyard of St James on the 15th August, 1891.
 She was 65.